AI experts sharing free tutorials to accelerate your business.

 When to Use

 Use this skill when an attorney or paralegal needs to research a legal issue and produce a written analysis.
-It works best when you have a defined legal question and relevant facts.
+It works best when you have a precisely-framed legal question and the operative facts.
+It is tuned to the three audience archetypes a legal research memo most often serves; each has different depth, candor, and citation conventions.

 Typical scenarios:

-• Researching whether a client's noncompete agreement is enforceable under state law
+• Researching whether a client's noncompete is enforceable under the governing state law

-• Evaluating the viability of a motion to dismiss based on specific procedural grounds
+• Evaluating the viability of a motion to dismiss on procedural grounds

 • Assessing regulatory compliance obligations for a new business activity